Illinois Traffic Violation and DUI Lawyers

 Is Driving on a Suspended or Revoked License a traffic or a criminal charge?

-Driving on a suspended or revoked license is a criminal charge.
+Driving on a suspended or revoked license is a criminal charge and is different than driving without a valid license.

 Is Driving on a Suspended or Revoked License a misdemeanor or a felony?